A Day in the Life of a Rooted Garden Crew Member

 1pm- Food Systems workshop.
 Today, we are learning about the process of growing corn and the journey it takes as it’s made into breakfast cereal.
 We are surprised at all of the stops it makes and how many people are involved in transforming it from the corn we work with on the farm into the cereal in the grocery store.

 2pm- Quick break to gather eggs from the chicken coop!
-We gather them every day, twice a day.
+We gather, clean, and crate them every day.

 2:30pm- Sustainable Agriculture workshop.
 Today we are learning about the differences between sustainable and conventional agriculture.
 There are many aspects that influence how a farmer decides to grow their food- we review various scenarios and determine the ways that we would choose to grow food if we owned our own farm.